 Kitchen Remodel Details

-Brizo pot filler.
-These are apparently going out of style but we used to use ours and still do.
-Love it!
+Pot fillers are apparently going out of style but we used to use ours and still do.
+We bought the Brizo pot filler and I adore it!

 Islands: Made by Kingdom Woodworks in White Sewn Oak.
 I adore them and they warm up the white!